PROGRAM — DAY 2

 WELCOME TO DAY 2

-Professor Jackie Huggins AM FAHA (Common Threads; Elder in Residence, Australian Progress and Australian Broadcasting Corporation), Ash Sarkar (Author and Journalist — UK), Naomi Klein (Canada), Noura Mansour (Democracy in Colour), Hugh de Kretser (Australian Human Rights Commission), Vishal Prasad (Pacific Islands Students fighting Climate Change — Fiji), Larissa Baldwin-Roberts (Common Threads), Michael Wright (Electrical Trades Union)
+Professor Jackie Huggins AM FAHA (Common Threads; Elder in Residence, Australian Progress and Australian Broadcasting Corporation), Noura Mansour (Democracy in Colour), Ash Sarkar (Author and Journalist — UK), Naomi Klein (Canada), Jo Schofield (United Workers Union), Ricardo Borges Martins (Cofounder and Strategy Director, Quid — Brazil) and Maxine Beneba Clarke (Poet)

 10:45 — 11:30